 MARK works in Research and Development for a large food company and has a B.S. degree in Food Science from North Dakota State University.
 Mark grew up on a small family dairy farm in south-central Minnesota.
 Weekends and summers were spent at the farm, where the cows were milked, working along side his immediate family, his uncle and cousins, and grandparents.
 Mark loves to grow about anything Jamie will let him, including plants and animals.
 Seeing the growth of plants that eventually bear a beautiful flower or harvestable fruit, or seeing the growth of young bunnies or calves that grow into the next generation of breeding stock is almost an addiction for Mark.
 Just as important to growing, is finding ways to preserve the harvest and share it with family, friends, and the local community.
 When there is time, Mark also enjoys spending time in his woodworking shop, creating a piece of furniture that he hopes will have a special meaning for those who use it.
 Using conservation harvested or recycled wood are favorite resources for Mark.
 Very similar to watching plants or animals grow, is that anticipation when he planes off that dusty, dirty, weathered surface of wood, only to find a beautiful grained and figured board.
 New life for an old board.
 Technology continues to move our world forward, but there is nothing wrong with getting your hands dirty or creating something new out of something old!

-JAMIE is a GIS (Geographic Information Systems) specialist and loves the world perspective that allows - it is so easy to see how things are connected from up above!
+JAMIE is a GIS (Geographic Information Systems) coordinator and loves the world perspective that allows - it is so easy to see how things are connected from up above!
 She strives to bring back the small pieces of remnant prairie that she has found in the driveway ditch, and is very conscience about what is put onto the land, which has proved to be a challenge for Mark!
 Being able to sustain the animals that we have on the land that we have is a priority.
 Her insistence on rotational grazing has made a believer out of Mark, even though she had to really put her foot down about how the paddocks are managed.
 She loves her horses and is constantly trying to improve her horsemanship skills.
 Even though she grew up fishing and swimming, and still loves to do both when time allows, life on the farm has made her very happy.